An overview of Koopman-based control: From error bounds to closed-loop guarantees: Bilinear EDMD with control: Methods and finite-data error bounds

 As explained in Section~\ref{sec:Koopman:kernel}, kEDMD allows for the formulation of deterministic pointwise bounds on the full approximation error of the autonomous Koopman operator in an RKHS~$\mathbb{H}$.
 In the following, we discuss how this analysis can be leveraged to derive proportional bounds on the full residual error for bilinear Koopman surrogates for controlled systems.
 Hence, all trajectories of the underlying nonlinear system are also guaranteed to satisfy the (perturbed) bilinear dynamics in the lifted space for some residual error characterized by the proportional error bound.
 In Section~\ref{sec:controller-design}, it will then be explained how this fact can be exploited for controller design.

 The kernel-based surrogate model relies on a set $\mathcal{X}$ of $d\in\mathbb{N}$ distinct data points that include the origin and are sufficiently dense in $\mathbb{X}$, i.e., $0\in\mathcal{X}$ and the fill distance is small enough such that at least one kernel feature is non-zero for all $x\in\mathbb{X}$.
 For each data point in $\mathcal{X}$, (at least) $m+1$ data triplets $\{x_j,u_{j,l},x(\Delta t;x_j,u_{j,l})\}_{l=1}^{m+1}$ are collected by applying different \emph{constant} control inputs $u_{j,l}\in\mathbb{U}$.
-Here, the applied inputs need to be sufficiently exciting to infer the data-driven surrogate model~\citep[see][Assumption 1 for details]{strasser:schaller:berberich:worthmann:allgower:2025}.
-As outlined in~\cite{schimperna:worthmann:schaller:bold:magni:2025}, the data collection may be significantly weakened to first collect in, e.g., a trajectory-based manner, and then cluster the data afterwards around $d$ artificially introduced cluster centers.
-Another option for less restrictive data collection schemes is based on the kernel-based approach in~\cite{bevanda:driessen:iacob:toth:sosnowski:hirche:2024}.
+Here, the applied inputs need to be sufficiently exciting to infer the data-driven surrogate model; see~\citet[Assumption~1]{strasser:schaller:berberich:worthmann:allgower:2025} for details and~\citet{schmitz:bold:philipp:rosenfelder:eberhard:ebel:worthmann:2025} for an in-depth analysis of the excitation condition including an interpretation in terms of subspace angles and optimality conditions.
+As outlined in~\citet{schimperna:worthmann:schaller:bold:magni:2025}, the data collection may be significantly weakened to first collect in, e.g., a trajectory-based manner, and then cluster the data afterwards around $d$ artificially introduced cluster centers.
+Another option for less restrictive data collection schemes is based on the kernel-based approach in~\citet{bevanda:driessen:iacob:toth:sosnowski:hirche:2024}.

-Similar to SafEDMD, the kEDMD-based estimate of the controlled Koopman operator proposed in~\cite{strasser:schaller:berberich:worthmann:allgower:2025} is constructed as a control-affine combination of autonomous kEDMD estimates.
+Similar to SafEDMD, the kEDMD-based estimate of the controlled Koopman operator proposed in~\citet{strasser:schaller:berberich:worthmann:allgower:2025} is constructed as a control-affine combination of autonomous kEDMD estimates.
 The first step is to estimate the nonlinear dynamics via the collected data.
 In particular, at each data point $x_j\in\mathcal{X}$, the linear regression problem

 yields the estimates $\hat{H}_j = $ for each $j\in\{1,...,d\}$.
 Here, $\hat{f}$ and $\hat{G}$ are estimates of the forward Euler approximations

 Exploiting the kernel interpolation~\eqref{eq:bilinear:propagation-observable} as outlined in Section~\ref{sec:Koopman:kernel} for each term $f_\mathrm{fE}$ and $g_{\mathrm{fE},i}$, $i\in\{1,...,m\}$, of the approximate dynamics